thosgood/this-weeks-finds/markdown/101-151/week102.md

 π~k~(S^k^) = Z for any k ≥ 1

-In other words, there is always an integer n that plays the role of the
-\"winding number\" of a map from the k-sphere to itself - though only uncouth physicists call it the \"winding number\"; mathematicians call it the \"degree\".
+In other words, there is always an integer n that plays the role of the "winding number" of a map from the k-sphere to itself - though only uncouth physicists call it the "winding number"; mathematicians call it the "degree".

 So far, so good.
 Now, what about mapping a sphere to another sphere of *higher* dimension?
 This is nice and simple: